NixOS/rfcs/rfcs/0021-pr-testing.md

 Some small remarks on the architecture:
  - the rebasing is done in order to:
-   - make sure Hydra builds a commit that has been reviewed by a maintainer
+   - make sure Hydra builds a commit that has been reviewed by a maintainer (currently contributer with commit access, GitHub terminology: "member")
+   - checks for race conditions of maintainer confirming the build vs last push
    - ensure an older PR is tested based on the current state of the base branch
  - `nixbot-receiver` is implemented as a stdlib-dependency-only python script not doing any logic to have a stable interface to Hydra that doesn't need to be updated often, when iterating on nixborg and to not have a large footprint (cpu, memory, disk space)